mattmcspirit/azurestack/deployment/multinode/README.md

-Azure Stack POC Configurator 1907
+Azure Stack POC Configurator 1907 - Multi-Node Guidance
 ==============

+If you are using an ASDK and not a multinode deployment, **STOP** and **[go back to the main readme.](</deployment/README.md>)**

 Version Compatibility
 -----------
 The current version of the AzSPoC.ps1 script has been **tested with the following versions**:
-* ASDK build **1.1907.0.20 (1907)**
+* Azure Stack build **1.1907.0.20 (1907)**
 * Azure Stack PowerShell Module **1.7.2**

-**IMPORTANT** - this version of the AzSPoC.ps1 script has been tested with ASDK build 1907, Azure Stack PowerShell 1.7.2. and the new AzureRM PowerShell 2.5.0.
-A version that supports the older ASDK builds (1811 etc) can be found in the archive folder, however this will not be maintained.
-You should upgrade to a later ASDK.
+**IMPORTANT** - this version of the AzSPoC.ps1 script has been tested with Azure Stack build 1907, Azure Stack PowerShell 1.7.2. and the new AzureRM PowerShell 2.5.0.

 Description
 -----------
-Once you have **completed the installation of your ASDK**, you need to populate it with content, in order to have a more complete experience.
+Once you have **completed the deployment of your Azure Stack system**, you need to populate it with content, in order to have a more complete experience for a POC.
 This content may include virtual machine images, extensions, database hosts, app services and more.
 All of that takes time to install and configure.
-The purpose of this AzSPoC.ps1 script is to automate as much as possible, the post-deployment tasks for the Azure Stack Development Kit
+The purpose of this AzSPoC.ps1 script is to automate as much as possible, the post-deployment tasks for an Azure Stack POC.

-This includes:
+This includes (**for a multinode POC**):
 * Validates all input parameters
-* Checks ASDK host memory for enough resources
-* Installs Azure Stack PowerShell and AzureRM modules
+* Installs Azure Stack PowerShell and AzureRM modules on your machine used to run the script
 * Ensures password for VMs meets complexity required for App Service installation
-* Updated password expiration (180 days)
-* Disable Windows Update on all infrastructures VMs and ASDK host (To avoid the temptation to apply the patches...)
 * Tools installation (Azure Stack Tools)
-* Registration of the ASDK to Azure (Optional - enables Marketplace Syndication)
+* Registration of the Azure Stack system to Azure (Optional - enables Marketplace Syndication)
-* Windows Server 2016 Datacenter Evaluation (Full + Core) images added to the Platform Image Repository
+* Windows Server 2016 Datacenter (Full + Core) images added to the Platform Image Repository
-* Windows Server 2019 Datacenter Evaluation (Full + Core) images added to the Platform Image Repository (Optional)
+* Windows Server 2019 Datacenter (Full + Core) images added to the Platform Image Repository (Optional)
 * All Windows Server images are patched with latest SSU and CUs automatically
 * Ubuntu Server 16.04-LTS image added to the Platform Image Repository
 * Corresponding gallery items created in the Marketplace for the Windows Server and Ubuntu Server images